mbirth/trmnl-kindle/README.md

 Tested on 10th gen, 12th gen Kindle e-ink displays.

 > [!IMPORTANT]
-> This fork was optimised specifically for a 10th gen Kindle Paperwhite running
+> This fork was optimised specifically for a 10th gen Kindle Paperwhite
-> firmware **5.15.1.1**.
-It may not work properly on other Kindles or 10th gen
+> (`moonshine`) running firmware **5.15.1.1**.
+It may not work properly on
-> Kindles with a different firmware version.
+> other Kindles or 10th gen Kindles with a different firmware version.
 >
 > ![Battery discharge comparison](/images/discharge-curve.png)